marcellobeltrami/Bioinformatics/README.txt

 In Species_plotter a py kml compiler can be found.
 This allows to plot species given coordinates and distance range.
 Distance is calculated using the coordinated provided.
-    -Mammal.txt and output.kml are sample data.
+    -Mammal.txt is the sample of input data and output.kml are output data given a set of coordinates.

 Work in progress contains a series of projects currently in development.
 They might not work due to bugs, flawed logic, etc... feel free to browse them and contribute.